PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/253-pcsx2-1-2-0-released.md

 -   VU Delays added to fix the graphics of Snowblind engine games (Champions of Norrath, Baldurs Gate 2)
 -   Various other game specific fixes in GameDB
--   NVM file creation (if one doesn\'t exist) now fills in iLink ident.
+-   NVM file creation (if one doesn't exist) now fills in iLink ident.
     (Age of Empires 2)

-\
 **SPU2-X:**

 -   Improved DMA system